Abacavir hypersensitivity screening

 Summary

-The abacavir hypersensitivity screening test can help to identify people who are at high risk for a serious adverse reaction to abacavir or any drug containing abacavir.
-This test is meant to be used in people living with HIV/AIDS who have never previously been exposed to abacavir.
+Abacavir hypersensitivity screening can help to identify people who are at high risk for a serious adverse reaction to the anti-HIV drug abacavir (Ziagen, ABC) or any drug containing abacavir.
+This test is meant to be used in people living with HIV who have never been exposed to abacavir.
 If the test is positive, you should not use abacavir or any drug containing abacavir.
 If the test is negative, there is a relatively low risk that you will have a reaction to abacavir, although a reaction is still possible.
 If you take abacavir or any drug containing abacavir, it is important for you to know how to recognize the symptoms of a hypersensitivity reaction.

 Symptoms of abacavir hypersensitivity

-In up to 8% of people with HIV/AIDS (PHAs) who use abacavir, an exaggerated reaction against abacavir by the immune system—abacavir hypersensitivity—can occur.
+In up to 8% of people with HIV who use abacavir, an exaggerated reaction against abacavir by the immune system—abacavir hypersensitivity—can occur.
 This reaction is very serious and can be fatal.

 Although the hypersensitivity reaction can occur at any time while a person is taking abacavir, on average it occurs within the first six weeks of use.
-The reaction can include the following:
+The manufacturer, ViiV Healthcare, states that you should stop using abacavir if you have signs or symptoms from two or more of the following groups:

-- gastrointestinal symptoms (including nausea, vomiting, diarrhea, stomach pain)
+3. Gastrointestinal symptoms (including nausea, vomiting, diarrhea or belly pain)

-If any of these symptoms occur while you are taking abacavir or any drug containing abacavir, you should stop taking this medicine and contact your doctor right away.
-If a hypersensitivity reaction to abacavir has indeed happened, then abacavir should never be restarted, as a fatal reaction could occur within hours.
+If you develop symptoms from two or more of these groups while you are taking abacavir or any drug containing abacavir, you should stop taking this medicine and contact your doctor right away.
+If a hypersensitivity reaction to abacavir has indeed occurred, then abacavir should never be restarted, as a fatal reaction could occur within hours.
 You should also never take any other drug that contains abacavir.

 The likelihood of developing hypersensitivity to abacavir can now be assessed with a simple blood test.
-This test is meant to be used in PHAs who have never previously been exposed to abacavir.
-The test should not be used in PHAs who received a diagnosis of abacavir hypersensitivity reaction in the past.
+This test is meant to be used in people living with HIV who have never previously been exposed to abacavir.
+The test should not be used in people with HIV who have received a diagnosis of abacavir hypersensitivity reaction in the past.

-A small sample of blood is drawn and sent to the clinic's lab.
+A small sample of blood is drawn and sent to a lab.
 The test checks for the presence of specific genetic material, called HLA-B*5701, which has been associated with the abacavir hypersensitivity reaction.

 What the test results mean

 The results of the blood test are sent to the physician's office after two or three weeks.
-The results can appear in one of two ways:
+The results can be negative or positive:

 • Negative—This does not mean that you will never get a hypersensitivity reaction.
-But it does mean that there is a relatively low risk (less than 1%) of developing an abacavir hypersensitivity reaction should your doctor prescribe abacavir.
+But it does mean that you are at a relatively low risk (less than 1%) of developing an abacavir hypersensitivity reaction should your doctor prescribe abacavir.

 • Positive—There is a high risk of having a hypersensitivity reaction to abacavir and you should not use this drug or any other drug that contains abacavir.